Stan Jolley

 In an unusual reprise of a crew role, Jolley was the production designer for the Quinn Martin TV series The FBI, and then over a decade later for the updated series Today's FBI, produced by Martin's longtime competitor David Gerber.

 He was nominated for an Academy Award in the category Best Art Direction for the 1985 film Witness.

-In 1958, his father, I. Stanford Jolley, appeared on ABC's Walt Disney Presents in the role of Sheriff Adams in the episode "Law and Order, Incorporated", with Robert Loggia as Elfego Baca.
-Stan, then 32 years old, was the art director of the segment.
+His father was actor I. Stanford Jolley.

 Stan Jolley died of gastric cancer in 2012, aged 86.